 Valley Health System will be the health system of choice for patients, doctors, employees, and community volunteers.

 We will remain committed to excellence in clinical care and service delivery; responsiveness to community needs; and investment in our people, programs and services, physical facilities, and technology.

 We will provide superior service to patients, their families, our doctors, and each other.

-Values of The Valley Hospital and Valley Health System
+Values of Valley Health System

 We are privileged to collaborate with and serve our patients, their families, our community and each other.